jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 When I had originally started my day log, I hadn't really kept an idea of a task identifier on each time log.
 That was something I had to go back and deduce at the end of the day or at some point of the day when I picked them up.

-## The Command Line
+## The Command Line Application

-I built a simple command line application which hunts for these records and tallies them up.
+I built a simple command line application which looks for these records and tallies them up.

 The application runs over markdown, and detects table rows where the first column has my expected time format.
 For matching rows, it will treat the second column as the task, and the third column as the description.